 Together with Company Members

-As stated in our Vision, Toyota Boshoku’s desired status is to have “resourceful and multi-talented human resources drawn by the appeal of the Toyota Boshoku group, with members working vibrantly in all regions worldwide.”
-We promote efforts to create a workplace in which all members in the Toyota Boshoku group feel that they are part of “One Team” and can work with pride and dreams, and enjoy their job.
+The Toyota Boshoku group is aiming to realise the status in which multitalented human resources are drawn by the appeal of our group, with company members working vibrantly in all regions worldwide.
+We promote efforts to create a workplace in which all members in the group feel that they are part of ‘One Team’ and can work with pride and dreams, and enjoy their job.
 The Toyota Boshoku group aims to grow toward our goal of enhancing corporate value together with all company members.

 Respect for humanity

 The Toyota Boshoku group strives to ensure that the individuality and humanity of our members is respected in accordance with our corporate philosophy to be shared by each member and the TB Way, which express our values and behavioural principles.
 We do not advocate discrimination, defamation or other such improper conduct based on race, gender, age, nationality, religion, disability, sickness or injury.
 At the same time, we strictly respect the laws and social regulations of other countries and regions, as well as forbid the use of child or forced labour.